Jaaayden/jaaayden.github.io/blog/2023-04-09-Search & Image Zoom.md

 :::caution

-Due to some problem, the image zooming feature is temporarily disabled.
+Due to some problems, the image zooming feature is temporarily disabled.
 I will fix it as soon as possible.

 :::